 The focus of the Alternate Fuel Research and Infrastructure Grant Program is to promote the production efficiency, cost competitiveness, availability, and use of ethanol fuels by funding relevant research programs; and to promote the availability and use of alternate fuels, and the associated displacement of gasoline and diesel fuel, by funding the construction and upgrade of alternate fueling infrastructure.

 (A) An ethanol fuel research program to reduce the costs of producing ethanol fuel and increase the viability of ethanol fuels, new ethanol engine technologies, and ethanol refueling infrastructure.

 (B) The construction or upgrade of alternate fueling facilities, including private on-site fueling facilities, for providing E85 blend, propane, at least 20% biodiesel blended fuel, and compressed natural gas (CNG) for use in motor vehicles.

 Proposed projects are eligible for grants covering up to 50 percent of eligible project costs.
 The minimum grant award is $25,000, and maximum grant award is $350,000.

-The FY2014 Alternate Fuel Research and Infrastructure Program is now closed!
-The FY2015 program is anticipated to open in November 2014.
+The FY2015 Alternate Fuel Research and Infrastructure Program is now open!
+The deadline for submittal is Friday, January 16, 2015.

-All future applicants who are interested to see program guideline and application forms of FY2014 program please click here.
+All applicants who are interested to see program guideline and application forms of FY2015 program please click here